Advanced Scraping Techniques & Anti-Bot Evasion

 Ethical Practices & Responsible Data Extraction

 Advanced evasion techniques must be balanced with strict adherence to robots.txt directives, terms of service, and data privacy regulations.
-Implementing respectful crawl delays, caching responses, and avoiding excessive concurrency ensures long-term access and minimizes legal exposure.
+Implement respectful crawl delays, cache responses, and avoid excessive concurrency.
+Always prioritize official APIs when available.
+Never extract personally identifiable information without explicit authorization.

 Common Mistakes to Avoid